Outdated browser

 Inflation is not always a bad thing

-Today's economic circumstances are exceptional and current inflation is unusually high.
-The ECB is working hard to bring inflation back down.
-But price increases are not taboo: the inflation rate does not have to reach 0%.
+Today's economic circumstances are exceptional and current inflation has been exceptionally high for a while.
+The ECB has been working hard to get inflation down, and the impact of its policy may take some time to materialise.
+But price increases are not taboo: the inflation rate does not have to drop to 0%.
 Some degree of inflation is in fact good for the economy.
 Gradually rising prices actually encourage consumers to spend their money.

 The target is 2%